kymatio/kymatio/doc/source/developerguide.rst

 For running all the unit tests and avoiding bugs, please simply run from the main folder::

+    #!/bin/bash
-    for each folder in scatteringfolder
+    for folder in scattering1d scattering2d scattering 3d;
+        do
-        for each file in folder
+        for testfile in scattering/${folder}/tests/*.py; do
+            echo $testfile
-            pytest x/file.py
+            pytest $testfile
+        done
+    done
+    exit 0

 If all the tests pass, then you might be able to submit your Pull Request as explained in the next section!